Advanced Cybersecurity Strategies for Modern Threats – Cloud Security

 An Enlarged Attack Surface

 The distributed nature of the public cloud environment presents a greater number of potential opportunities for attackers, in the form of poorly secured devices used by employees to access cloud-hosted resources.
-Because cloud access often takes place outside the confines of secured corporate networks, malware, zero-day attacks, and account takeovers are some of the very real dangers businesses need to recognise and combat.
+Because cloud access often takes place outside the confines of secured corporate networks, there are a number of very real dangers businesses need to recognise and combat.
+These include malware, zero-day attacks and account takeovers.

 Restricted Visibility

-One of the most attractive qualities of the cloud, is the way it removes the burden of infrastructure management from customers.
-While this can afford obvious benefits, it can make it more difficult to conduct security assessments and perform compliance monitoring, since detailed insights into the underlying components are concealed from view.
-The restricted visibility into the infrastructure layer is particularly acute in PaaS and SaaS deployments, with cloud customers relying on native security tools which offer limited granularity of control.
+One of the most attractive qualities of the cloud is the way it removes the burden of infrastructure management from customers.
+While this can afford obvious benefits, it can make it more difficult to conduct security assessments and perform compliance monitoring.
+This is because detailed insights into the underlying components are concealed from view.
+The restricted visibility into the infrastructure layer is particularly acute in PaaS and SaaS deployments.
+Cloud customers then have to rely on native security tools which offer limited granularity of control.

 Ever-Evolving Workloads

-The flexibility of the cloud enables an agile IT environment that can quickly accommodate changing needs, but this flexibility can also render traditional security tools ineffective at enforcing security controls and data protections.
+The flexibility of the cloud enables an agile IT environment that can quickly accommodate changing needs.
+However, this flexibility can also render traditional security tools ineffective at enforcing security controls and data protections.

 Privilege Management

 Cloud services require businesses to be proactive when it comes to privilege and access management.
-Remember, cloud services can be accessed from anywhere, so it’s vital that users are only able to access data and perform functions that are appropriate to their skill level and job role.
-Data loss, system disruptions, and compliance breaches are just some of the consequences that can result from poorly configured user privileges and access rights.
+Remember, cloud services can be accessed from anywhere.
+It is therefore vital that users are only able to access data and perform functions that are appropriate to their skill level and job role.
+Data loss, system disruptions and compliance breaches are just some of the consequences that can result from poorly configured user privileges and access rights.

 System Complexity